bccsa/luminary/cms/README.md

-# CMS
+# Luminary CMS

-This is the backend CMS for ActiveChristianity, a Vue app that communicates with the API.
+This is the backend CMS for Luminary, an offline-first Vue app that communicates with the API.

 ## Local setup